 - more theoretical aspects of law, such as jurisprudence

-You can take certain half-papers as well.
-In recent years, subjects available have included:
+You can take certain half papers as well.
+In recent years, papers available have included:

 - Landlord and Tenant Law